 Back in the late fall of 2012, we learned we would become parents of boy/girl twins.
 Exhilarating days for us.
-Absolutely magical.
-Life in our small house would never be the same.
+Magical.
+We were far from thinking about the advantages of downsizing back then…

 During that autumn of anticipation four years ago, we evaluated our housing situation.
-We live in a home that some would consider “small” by today’s U.S. standards: 1,400 finished square feet in a 40’s one-story rambler.
+We live in a smaller home that some would consider tiny by today’s standards: 1,400 finished square feet in a 1940’s one-story rambler.

-“We need at least three bedrooms” said loving wife.
+“We need at least three bedrooms,” said Mrs. Cubert.

 “Well, what if we have parents staying with us?
 Shouldn’t we have four bedrooms?”
 I offered back.

-“In that case, it has to have an en suite bathroom for the master bedroom” she replied.
+“In that case, it has to have an attached bathroom for the master bedroom” she replied.

 “Agree.
 So that way, the kids can have their very own dedicated bathroom” I said, imagining a world of convenience.

 - Lower maintenance and repair costs.
-Things break, and things wear-out.
+Things break, and things wear out (plumbing services, mechanicals, etc.).
 On bigger houses, you can easily double your repair and up-keep budget.
-Replacing the roof on a 4,000 square foot home can be double or triple the cost for a 1,500 square foot home.
+Replacing the roof on a 4,000-square-foot home can be double or triple the cost of a 1,500-square-foot home.
 You also can expect the effect of “they can afford it” -ness.
-When the plumber or electrician steps into a glitzy place, they might charge you for “gold package” service.
+E.g., when the plumber or electrician steps into a glitzy place, they might charge you for the “gold package” service.
 D’oh!

 - Lower pressure to keep up with the Joneses.
-More a psychological aspect, but if you’re surrounded by McMansions, you might feel obligated to keep a shiny Lexus parked in the garage, or put in a fancy pool in the backyard.
-If you don’t believe in this phenomenon, consider how much of our economy relies on coveting thy neighbor’s schtuff.
+More a psychological aspect, but if you’re surrounded by McMansions, you might feel obligated to keep a shiny Lexus parked in the garage, or put a fancy pool in the backyard.
+If you don’t believe in this phenomenon, consider how marketing relies so heavily on coveting thy neighbor’s stuff.

 - Lower cost to furnish.
-Fewer rooms means fewer trips to Ikea (and fewer calories from Swedish Meatballs.
-I miss those…)
+Fewer rooms mean fewer trips to Ikea (and fewer calories from Swedish Meatballs.)

 - Trade-offs are nice.
 You can free up a few bucks to enjoy travel or other meaningful experiences.
 You can donate a little more to a favorite charity.
-Sky is the limit, once you pay off your debts first, of course!
+The sky is the limit, once you pay off your debts first, of course!

 - Less house to clean and maintain = More time to play with toddler blocks and write blog posts (and THEN do dishes, take out the garbage, etc.)

-- Less house to pay for = Less pressure to work crazy hours and play politics to rise in the ranks in order to afford your mortgage
+- Less house to pay for = Less pressure to work crazy hours and play politics to rise in the ranks to afford your mortgage

 - Smaller yard to maintain.